-DC compound motor or Compound wound DC motor is also a self-excited motor, but it is a compound of both series and shunt field coils connected to the armature winding.
-The series field winding is connected in series with the armature and a shunt field winding is connected in parallel to the armature.
+A DC compound motor or Compound wound DC motor is also a self-excited motor, but it is a compound of both series and shunt field coils connected to the armature winding.
+The series field winding connects in series with the armature, and a shunt field winding is connected in parallel to the armature.

-Briefly, we can say that DC compound motor is a combination of both a shunt-wound DC motor and a series-wound DC motor.
+We can briefly say that a DC compound motor is a combination of both a shunt-wound DC motor and a series-wound DC motor.
 This means that the compound motor has the advantage of high starting torque and efficient speed regulation.
-Thus, it can be used in industrial applications include:
+Thus, we use it in industrial applications, including:

-Compound motor divided according to the connection of field winding with respect to the armature winding to two major types:
+The compound motor divided according to the connection of field winding with respect to the armature winding into two major types:

 In the long shunt motor, we connect the shunt field winding parallel across the series combination of both the series field winding and the armature.